 We’d also like to draw your attention to the significantly expanded Categories menu.
 This feature will allow you to quickly and easily locate posts within a wide range of themes, supplementing the ever-useful search box.

-In the meantime, we hope you enjoy the Bartitsu Society website 2.0!
+We hope you enjoy the Bartitsu Society website 2.0!

 Posted inEditorial|Comments Off on A User’s Guide to the Bartitsu Society Website 2.0